 Understanding more about the cancer your child has and the treatments that may be used can often help parents to cope.
 We hope you find the information here helpful.
 Your child’s specialist will give you more detailed information and if you have any questions it is important to ask the specialist doctor or nurse who knows your child’s individual situation.

 This factsheet is published in conjunction with CCLG’s booklet entitled: ‘Children and Young People with Cancer: A Parent’s Guide’.

 You may also find it helpful to read this information alongside our section on children’s cancers, which contains more information about cancers in children, their diagnosis and treatment, and the support services available.

 Sarcomas are rare types of tumour that develop in the supporting tissues of the body, such as bone, muscle or cartilage.
 There are two main types of sarcomas:

 - Soft tissue sarcomas can develop in muscle, fat, blood vessels, or in any of the other tissues that support, surround and protect the organs of the body.

 - Bone sarcomas can develop in any of the bones of the skeleton.

-Sometimes tumours are also found in a muscle or a limb, in the chest or in the abdominal wall.
+Sometimes tumours are also found in a limb, in the chest or in the abdominal wall.
 If the tumour is in the head or neck area, it can occasionally spread into the brain or the fluid around the spinal cord.

 Causes of rhabdomyosarcomaBack to top